THEME: PROCLAIMING THE WORD OF GOD

 3rd Sunday in Ordinary Time

-Jesus Christ proclaimed LIBERTY to CAPTIVES.
+Secondly, Jesus Christ proclaimed liberty to the captives (cf. Luke 4:18).
 Similarly, inspiring homilies could liberate those captured by fear, failure, sicknesses, etc. – delighting them in the end.

-Jesus Christ proclaimed FREEDOM to the OPPRESSED.
-Similarly, those oppressed by sin and guilt could be delighted by an inspiring homily on God’s mercy and forgiveness.
+Thirdly, Jesus Christ proclaimed freedom to the oppressed (cf. Luke 4:18).
+Similarly, those oppressed by sin and guilt could be delighted by an inspiring homily on God’s mercy, forgiveness and salvation.

-Jesus Christ proclaimed recovery of sight to the blind.
-So an inspiring homily could enlighten those blinded by spiritual ignorance – delighting them in the Light of Christ: the Light of the World!
+Fourthly, Jesus Christ proclaimed recovery of sight to the blind (cf. Luke 4:18).
+So, an inspiring homily could enlighten those blinded by spiritual ignorance – delighting them in the Light of Christ (cf. John 8:12; 9:5)!

-Jesus Christ proclaimed God’s YEAR OF FAVOUR.
-Similarly, an inspiring homily would convey to all the lasting JUBILEE of SALVATION in Jesus Christ!
+Fifthly, Jesus Christ proclaimed God’s year of favour (cf. Luke 4:19).
+Similarly, an inspiring homily would convey to all the everlasting jubilee of salvation in Jesus Christ!

 By Very Rev. Fr.
 John Louis